docker/docs/Single-Sign-on/faqs.md

 ### Q: Can users in my organization use different email addresses to authenticate via SSO?

 During the SSO setup, you’ll have to specify the company email domains that are allowed to authenticate.
 All users in your organization must authenticate using the email domain specified during SSO setup.
+Some of your users may want to maintain a different account for their personal projects.

 Users with a public domain email address will be added as guests.